Aluminum Nitride Technology

 Substrates for LEDs

 Fabrication of deep ultraviolet LEDS on traditional sapphire substrates, which are commonly used in blue and green InGaN LEDs, results in 108 dislocations (defects) per square centimeter.
-Crystal IS uses the Aluminum Nitride (AlN) substrate to fabricate deep ultraviolet LEDs with less than 105 dislocations (defects) per square centimeter.
+Crystal IS manufactures bulk Aluminum Nitride (AlN) substrates at our manufacturing facility in New York State, USA.
+We use these substrates to fabricate deep ultraviolet LEDs with less than 105 dislocations (defects) per square centimeter.
 This means high production yields of higher output LEDs at shorter wavelengths.